 Knowledgeable in reading, leadership and educational history, Mary Lou Ederer, EdS, often saw children that couldn’t read and felt like she needed more information to figure out the way they learned.
 After working with them, she realized that children needed individualized help.
 Thus, she has made it a mission throughout her career to make herself available to children as a helpful resource who would always accept them.
-Ms. Ederer began her career as a teacher at Shields Elementary School in Saginaw, Michigan, in 1960, remaining in this position for seven years.
-She then taught reading, consulted and was a Title I coordinator with Swan Valley Schools from 1967 to 1971.
+Ms. Ederer began her career as a teacher at Shields Elementary School in Saginaw, Michigan, in 1960, remaining in this position for 40 years.
+She also taught reading, consulted and was a Title I coordinator with Swan Valley Schools from 1967 to 1971.
 She further served the district as principal of Robert B. Havens Elementary School from 1971 to 1999 and director of Scooby Doo Pre-School from 1983 to 1999.

 In preparation for her professional career, Ms. Ederer pursued a formal education at Bay City Junior College, earning an Associate of Arts in 1960.
 She then matriculated at Central Michigan University, where she received a Bachelor of Arts, cum laude, in 1963.
 She went on to attend Michigan State University, obtaining a Master of Arts in 1966 and Specialist in Education degree in 1971.
 In addition to these academic honors, Ms. Ederer is a certified elementary permanent teacher and administrative professional in the state of Michigan.